skochetkov/chess/README.md

 # chess
-This is puraly my expriment and a first attempt to build computer chess game with Artficial Intelegence (Zhuli).
+This is purely my experiment and a first attempt to build computer chess game with Artificial Intelligence (Zhuli).

-# Ideas:
+# First Idea:
-	 First idea is to find best move - move with highest possible weight 1 can be reusable for next brain (where each iece is accessed by highest weight to calculate the total rating of the position and than to define what move can improve the rating)
+First idea is to find best move - move with highest possible weight
+	 1 can be reusable for next brain (where each iece is accessed by highest weight to calculate the total rating of the position and than to define what move can improve the rating)
 	 1.1 Go through all moves and try to access them by weighting 1.2 Sort all moves by weights
 	 2 Sort again by comparing two neighbors and re-accessing their weights comparing to each other

-	 TRY THIS !!!!!
+# Second idea
 Second idea is to find the way how to assess position - how to score the position - and to find the move that improves the position to maximum within 2 moves.
 	 1. Assess my position
 	 1.1 Traverse through each my piece and evaluate its power 1.1.1 Move the piece and guess what opponent can do